alexperovich/arcade-minimalci-sample/README.md

 ```

 ## Base your builds on Arcade for ease of use
 Arcade is designed to make many of the more complex tasks (such as sending telemetry) simple to do out of the box.
-It is therefore recommended that all builds base themselves on Arcade's `base.yml` template.
+While these features are not available yet, they are actively being developed, and it is therefore recommended that all builds base themselves on Arcade's `base.yml` template.
 This can be done using VSTS's repository resource model:

 ```yaml
 resources: